 Safety advice for motorists

-Before you drive you must ensure:
+Before you drive you must ensure the following:

 - The car is insured and taxed.